 Lately my Family and myself have been attempting to eat better and become more healthier.
 As we are all big and heavy people, I think this healthier eating option is way over due.
 During this change in eating habits, I have discovered some pretty cool things which I had no idea about.
-Simple things could make a difference to our health.
+Simple things could make a difference to our health such as avoiding bad foods that we may not all know can make us obese.

 So today I have documented some tips I have learned.
 Some tips for trying to eat better from a Big person’s point of view, which may hopefully help others in a similar situation to us.
 While I do encourage others like myself to loose weight, these tips are more for learning to eat healthier by some simple little techniques.